Special Relativity -- Applications to astronomy and the accelerator physics: Introduction

-Accelerator physicists, who try to understand the situation related to the use of the theory of relativity in the synchrotron radiation phenomena, are often troubled by the fact that the difference between covariant and non-covariant particle trajectories was never understood, and that nobody realized that there was a contribution to the synchrotron radiation from relativistic kinematics effects.
-Accelerator physics was always thought in terms of the old (Newtonian) kinematics that is not compatible with Maxwell's equations.
-At this point, a reasonable question arises: since storage rings are designed without accounting for the relativistic kinematics effects, how can they actually operate?
-In fact, electron dynamics in storage ring is greatly influenced by the emission of radiation.
-We answer this question in great detail in the Chapter 13.
-The main emphasis of this chapter is on spontaneous synchrotron radiation from bending magnets and undulators.
+Accelerator physicists studying the application of relativity theory to synchrotron radiation often face a fundamental issue: the distinction between covariant and non-covariant particle trajectories has never been fully understood.
+Consequently, the contribution of relativistic kinematic effects to synchrotron radiation has been overlooked.
+Traditionally, accelerator physics has relied on Newtonian kinematics, which is incompatible with Maxwell’s equations.
+This raises an important question: if storage rings are designed without accounting for relativistic kinematics, how do they function?
+In reality, electron dynamics in storage rings are significantly influenced by radiation emission.
+We address this question in detail in Chapter 21, focusing on spontaneous synchrotron radiation from bending magnets and undulators.

-Similar to the non-relativistic asymptote, the ultrarelativistic asymptote also provides the essential simplicity of the covariant calculation.
-The reason is that the ultrarelativistic assumption implies the paraxial approximation.
-Note that the geometry of the electron motion in a bending magnet has a cylindrical symmetry.
-There are a number of remarkable effects which are a consequence of the cylindrical symmetry and the paraxial approximation.
-We demonstrate that there is no needs to use covariant particle tracking for derivation of the bending magnet radiation.
-However, there is one situation where the conventional theory fails.
-The covariant approach predicts a non-zero red shift of the critical frequency, which arises when there are perturbations of the electron motion along the magnetic field.
+Just as the non-relativistic asymptote simplifies calculations, the ultrarelativistic asymptote does the same for covariant analysis, as it naturally leads to the paraxial approximation.
+The motion of electrons in a bending magnet exhibits cylindrical symmetry, which gives rise to several remarkable effects.
+We demonstrate that covariant particle tracking is unnecessary for deriving bending magnet radiation.
+However, there is one case where the conventional approach fails: the covariant framework predicts a nonzero redshift of the critical frequency due to perturbations of electron motion along the magnetic field.

-One way to demonstrate incompatibility between the standard approach to relativistic electrodynamics, which deals with the usual Maxwell's equations, and particle trajectories calculated by using non-covariant particle tracking, is to make a direct laboratory test of synchrotron radiation theory.
-In other words, we are stating that, despite the many measurements done during decades, synchrotron radiation theory is not an experimentally well-confirmed theory.
-We analyze the potential for exploiting synchrotron radiation sources in order to confirm the predictions of corrected synchrotron radiation theory.
-Proposed experiments have never been performed at synchrotron facilities.
+A direct laboratory test of synchrotron radiation theory could highlight the incompatibility between standard relativistic electrodynamics—based on Maxwell’s equations—and non-covariant particle tracking.
+Despite decades of measurements, synchrotron radiation theory remains experimentally unverified in certain aspects.
+We explore the potential of synchrotron radiation sources to test the predictions of a revised synchrotron radiation theory, proposing experiments that have never been conducted at existing facilities.